 - When you click Save, the account will show up in your social media destinations.

 If it’s your first time streaming to a YouTube account, YouTube will place a 24-hour hold before you can stream.
-We recommend connecting your Resi account to your YouTube account well ahead of your event date.
+We recommend connecting your Resi account to your YouTube account well ahead of your first event date.

 Facebook’s access token lasts three months, after which, you can renew it simply by selecting the “renew access” button within Studio.
 Learn more